macdevopsyvr/macdevopsyvr.github.io/attendee/index.md

 body_id: attendee
 ---

-## Monday Hackathon on June 5th, 2017
+## What to bring

-Bring your laptop.
-Hackathon.
-Monday afternoon right after the sessions and into evening.
-Team Frogor and Team MacTroll will present on Swift and Python respectively.
-Other teams TBA.
+Bring your laptop or your Raspberry Pi for the Hackathon on Monday afternoon right after the sessions and into evening.

-Hackathon.
-Join a team.
-Watch the coding fun.
-Cheer your favourite projects with every line of code.

 Refreshments provided.